-- Compulsory Purchase Orders under the Housing Act 1985 or the Town and Country Planning Act 1990 - Enforced sale
+- Compulsory Purchase Orders (CPOs) under the Housing Act 1985 or the Town and Country Planning Act 1990 - Enforced sale

 We tackle empty property cases in order of priority, inspecting and assessing each case reported in terms of the nuisance and risk it poses to neighbouring properties.
 We offer advice and help to the property owner and the person reporting the property as empty.
+Details of our approach are contained in the Rushmoor Empty Property Policy.
 During the period of the new strategy, we will take steps to improve the way we draw on the expertise of officers across the organisation to access a range of incentives and enforcement powers.